Yusuf5589/blog-api/README.md

 We enter our own, working e-mail address and host in the mail section in the “.env” file.
-Create a new user, for this we use the command “php artisan make:filament-user” and enter our information To give the user the admin role, we run the “php artisan shield:install” command By running the “php artisan queue:listen” command, you can make the mail go with the queue.
+Create a new user, for this we use the command “php artisan make:filament-user” and enter our information To give the user the admin role, we run the “php artisan shield:install” command
-By running “php artisan schedule:work” command, you can turn on automatic aftive and passive blog system.
-This is how we can clone the project.